 12 oz. cubed pork (I use boston butt roast)

 14 oz. can of diced or crushed tomatoes

-1 c. pork broth (I save all pork broth from roasts and freeze for such occasions)
+1 c. pork broth (I save pork broth to freeze.
+Chicken broth works.)

 ½ c. chopped cilantro leaves